jon-jacky/Piety/README.md

 ## Tested Platforms ##

-Through November 2023, the Piety software only ran on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on that hardware).
-It only ran in the Mac OS Terminal, through version 2.6.2 (361.2).
-It only ran on CPython downloaded from python.org, through version 3.9.0.
+Through November 2023, the Piety software was only run on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on that hardware).
+It ran in the Mac OS Terminal, through version 2.6.2 (361.2).
+It ran on CPython downloaded from python.org, through version 3.9.0.

 Beginning in December 2023, Piety development moved to Linux running in a virtual machine on a Chromebook.
 The *uname -a* command